 The purchase price is only part of what buying a home in New Zealand costs.
-There are legal fees, mortgage establishment fees, property reports, home insurance, and ongoing costs like council rates and body corporate fees.
-Many first home buyers underestimate these by $15,000–$30,000.
+There are legal fees, mortgage establishment fees, building reports, LIM reports, home insurance, moving costs, and a long list of ongoing expenses that begin the moment you take ownership.
+Many first home buyers underestimate these additional costs by $15,000–$30,000, which can stretch a deposit uncomfortably thin or create cash flow problems in the first months of ownership.

 Upfront Costs

-- True Cost of Buying a House NZ — the complete cost breakdown beyond the purchase price
+- True Cost of Buying a House NZ — complete cost breakdown beyond the purchase price

 - Mortgage Application Fees NZ — establishment fees, legal fees, and switching costs